muammar/ml4chem/README.md

 A list of features and methods are shown below.

 - Atom-centered Neural Networks, and Kernel Ridge Regression for the prediction of total energies.
 - PyTorch backend.
 - GPU support.
 - ASE interface.
 - Completely modular.
 You can use any part of this package in your project.
 - Free software <3.
 No secrets!
 Pull requests and additions are more than welcome!
 - Good documentation (I hope!).
 - Explicit and idiomatic: `mlchem.get_me_a_coffee()`.
+- Distributed training in a data parallelism paradigm (mini-batches).
-- Scalability.
-Powered by Dask <3.
+- Scalability and distributed computations are powered by Dask <3.
+- Real-time tools to track status of your computations.
 - [Messagepack serialization](https://msgpack.org/index.html).